sousu/note/README.md

 ## note

-This is my minde note created by Jekyll.
+This is my mind note created by Jekyll.